Wayne Estes: High school

 Estes earned all-state honors in three sports for the Anaconda Copperheads: football, basketball, and track.
 Estes earned three letters each in football and basketball (freshmen were unable to play varsity football and basketball at this time) and four letters in track.

 Estes was the Montana state class A champion discus and shot put thrower in his senior season.
 He still holds the Anaconda high school shot put record with a mark of 59' 4.5".

 During his high school basketball career, Estes scored 1,430 points.
 Only Minneapolis Lakers Center Ed Kalafat, who racked up 1,561 points, outscored Estes while at Anaconda High School.

 Accidental death

 On the night of February 8, 1965, Wayne Estes played what would be the last game of his college career, against the University of Denver in the Nelson Field House.
-Estes scored 48 points during this game, eclipsing the 2,000-point mark of his career.
+Estes scored 48 points during this game, surpassing 2,000 points for his career.